 The Average Lifespan You Can Expect From A Laptop

 These are consumer laptops whose sole purpose is to fulfill lightweight tasks.
 The tasks may be internet browsing, streaming videos, and similar.
-You can expect a laptop like this to last as much as 3 years.
-You can be lucky enough to get a one-year warranty with it too.
-These laptops are relatively cheap compared to others.
+In my experience, these laptops give optimal performance for 4 years.

 They are also built with lightweight hardware, which requires less power to run.
 This also results in their battery life lasting longer than other laptops.

 Office Work Laptop